utkuufuk/ping-sm/README.md

 ## How it works
- * Sends you a warning email and exits if the cookies are invalid.
+ * Sends you a warning and exits if the cookies are invalid.
  * Exits if delivery isn't available.
- * Sends you a notification email if delivery is available.
+ * Sends you a notification if delivery is available.

-#### Email Notifications
+#### Notifications
-You need a Mailgun domain to enable notification emails.
+You need a [Mailgun domain](https://documentation.mailgun.com/en/latest/api-domains.html) or a [Telegram bot](https://core.telegram.org/bots) in order to enable notifications.
 You'll have to rely on logs otherwise.

 ## Installing dependencies
 ```sh